 ⏰ Monday to Thursday and Saturday, 10-5pm.
 Friday and Sunday, 11-5pm.

 Set in historic Glasgow Green, The People’s Palace tells the story of Glasgow and its people from 1750 to the present day.
 The city’s social history can be explored through a wealth of historic artefacts, paintings, prints and photographs, film and interactive computer displays.
 The exhibits give a wonderful insight into how Glaswegians lived, worked and played in years gone by.
 The People’s Palace has undergone a large amount of restoration, including Glasgow artist Ken Currie being commissioned to create a series of paintings for the ceiling dome of the museum.
 The eight panels are said to have marked the 200th anniversary of the Calton Weavers Massacre of 1787 and depict the history of Glasgow’s workers from that point to the present day.

-Outside you’ll find the Winter Gardens, but unfortunately this will not be reopening, unlike the People’s Palace which is open from June 30.
-However, you’ll find the restored Doulton Fountain standing pride of place on Glasgow Green.
+Outside you’ll find the Winter Gardens, and the lovingly restored Doulton Fountain standing pride of place on Glasgow Green.
 At 46 feet high and 70 feet across at its base, the Doulton Fountain is said to be the largest terracotta fountain in the world.

 📍 Glasgow Green, Templeton Street, G40 1AT